 After all the 2011 “we don’t need anthropologists here,” it turns out Florida Governor Rick Scott’s daughter was an undergraduate anthropology major.
 The anthropology major news is a great turnabout, and makes it worth reflecting on the status of an undergraduate anthropology major.
-It is at the undergraduate level that the anthropological message is perhaps the most world-changing.
+It is at the undergraduate level, in Introduction to Anthropology that the anthropological message is the most world-changing.

-As much as I took to heart John Hawks’s recent kick-in-the-pants, What’s wrong with anthropology?, it seemed mostly aimed at the research university and Ph.D. programs.
+As much as I took to heart John Hawks’s 2011 kick-in-the-pants, What’s wrong with anthropology?, it seemed mostly aimed at the research university and Ph.D. programs.
 As a full-time professor for undergraduates at a teaching-centered college, passages like this one didn’t ring so true: “Universities are shutting down or shrinking anthropology departments.
 Hardly anyone thinks of expanding them.
 That’s because hardly anyone thinks of anthropology at all.”

 Now of course I’m not saying such things could not happen, or that there isn’t a fight for every line.
 Times are tough in higher education.
 But in my situation another department isn’t going to be able to grab any resources from our demise–our budgets are tight enough.
 They’ll just be forced to teach more students.